Isayso/VideoLinkSafe/README.md

 # Video Link Safe

+new version 0.5.4 with multi threading of YouTube playlist read out, performance increase, bugfixes.

-new release 0.5.3 with fix for YouTube changes
+release 0.5.3 with fix for YouTube changes

 last release 0.5.2 lots of changes, some new features